 Figure 8-183ao MAC Address Filter subfield

-The usage of The Bit Pattern Length field and Bit Pattern field is defined in Table 8-183ao.
-The Bit Pattern Length field specifies the number of bits and the position of the bits of the Bit Pattern field that are used for MAC address filtering.
-The values of the bits specify the MAC addresses of the STAs that are allowed to transmit the initial link setup request.
+The usage of the Bit Pattern Length subfield and Bit Pattern subfield is defined in Table 8-183ao.
+The Bit Pattern Length subfield specifies the number of bits and the position of the bits in the Bit Pattern subfield that are used for MAC address filtering.
+The values of the bits specify the MAC addresses of the STAs that are allowed to attempt initial link setup [CID1149].

 Table 8-183a0 MAC Address Filter subfield